amiralimollaei/deepinfra-models-monitor/README.md

 ### Comparing Snapshots with `diff.py`

-Once you have run `monitor.py` at least twice, you will have multiple snapshots in the `cache/` directory.
+Once you have run `monitor.py` and have multiple snapshots in the `cache/` directory.
 You can compare any two of these snapshots using `diff.py`.

 1. **List available snapshots:**